Joseph Wenzel I, Prince of Liechtenstein: Biography

-In 1732, Prince Josef Johann Adam died and was succeeded by his son Johann Nepomuk Karl.
+In 1732, Prince Josef Johann Adam, son and heir of the aforesaid Anton Florian, died and was succeeded by his son Johann Nepomuk Karl.
 However, the new Prince was only eight years old at the time, so Wenzel was established as his regent and guardian until he came of age in 1745.
 Johann Nepomuk did not live long however, dying only three years later in 1748.
 With no surviving male issue, the Principality passed back to Wenzel.
 He then went on to rule Liechtenstein until his death in 1772.
 With no surviving issue, Liechtenstein went to his nephew Franz Josef I.